moblets/m-map/readme.md

 In this folder you can store localized Markdown files and images.

 ### 2.2.1 pt-BR.md and en-US.md
-These are Markdown file that will display a rendered HTML when the app creator clicks on the (?) in the FabApp CMS.
+These are Markdown files that will display a rendered HTML when the app creator clicks on the (?) in the FabApp CMS.

 The name of these Markdowns follow the convention "language" in lower case, followed by an hyphen and, finally, the country code in uppercase.

-### 2.2.2 m-map-view-list.png and m-map-view-map.png
+### 2.2.2 images
 These are images used in the helper Markdown.
 It's used by a relative path.

 ### 2.3 [lang]